Coexistence & Collaboration

-On arrival at Mashpi Lodge, you are entering far more than a five-star hotel in an exquisite location.
-You are accessing a research station, a base for exploration and discovery at the vanguard of rainforest protection.
+Upon arriving at Mashpi Lodge, you are entering far more than just a five-star hotel in an exquisite location: you are accessing a research station that is at the forefront of rainforest protection.

-The final goal of this whole project is to bolster both the importance of research within the overall project, while enriching the lodge’s knowledge of its ecosystem.
-This knowledge is then shared with local communities, our guests and the wider public, with the aim of spreading the message of the importance of conserving this endangered and fascinating bio-region.
+The final goal of this whole project is to bolster both the importance of research and enrich our knowledge of the lodge’s surrounding ecosystem.
+This knowledge is then shared with local communities, our guests and the world at large, all with the aim of underlining the importance of conserving this fragile and fascinating bio-region.

 Our research efforts have grown over the years.
 We have signed collaborative agreements with national and international conservation organizations.
-We have worked with several universities, participating and designing different research projects, involving butterflies, mammals, birds, fish, amphibians, reptiles and macroinvertebrates.
+We have worked with several universities, participating and designing different research projects that involve butterflies, mammals, birds, fish, amphibians, reptiles and macroinvertebrates.
 We have even discovered entirely new species and shared them with the international science community!

-These initiatives have demonstrated to us that our conservation efforts should go beyond merely protecting our reserve with its hotel.
-They must be a combination of research, education, ecotourism and community support in order to be truly successful.
+All of these initiatives have allowed us to see how our efforts should go beyond merely protecting our reserve and its hotel.
+Science at Mashpi Lodge must be a combination of research, education, ecotourism and community support in order to truly have the impact that we desire.

 Research & Projects

 Investigation is a key aspect of the Mashpi project.
 We are immensely proud of the discoveries and the contributions that we have made to forest conservation throughout the years.

 Find out more about the team of dedicated biologists and para-biologists who spend their days and nights within the forest, observing, measuring, counting, numbering, labeling and looking for new species to share with the world!

 We are currently working on several ways for our guests to get more involved with our research and conservation efforts.
 Guests are welcome to volunteer their time to help with research, donate scientific and/or expedition equipment, and provide funding for our different initiatives.